 Next, let’s have a look at how nursing agencies charge hospitals.

 What is a Nursing Agency Commission?

 This is the hourly rate that the nursing recruitment agency takes for placing a nurse in a position.
 The agency sets the rate they will pay their nurses at and charges an additional commission to hospitals for their revenue.
 Contracts between hospitals and agencies vary, which causes some bias over which agencies hospitals select as their preferred providers and which hospitals agencies prefer to send their nurses to.
-Different contracts between agencies and hospitals can also work against nurse if, for example it is contracted that the hospitals can send the nurse home after just 4 hours on shift.
+Different contracts between agencies and hospitals can also work against nurses if, for example, it is contracted that the hospitals can send the nurse home after just 4 hours on shift.
 This results in financial disadvantage for the nurse, particularly if they have travelled a fair distance to get to the hospital to work the shift.

 Why You Should Know a Nursing Agency’s Commission